Slakkimsetty/AskMyDocs/Readme.md

 - [ ] **Pinecone support** — cloud vector store option for deployment
 - [ ] **Export chat** — download your Q&A session as a PDF or markdown
 - [ ] **Source highlighting** — show exactly which page the answer came from
 ---

-## AI Skills Demonstrated

-Building this project taught me:

-- How **embeddings** work and why vector similarity is powerful
-- The difference between **semantic search** and keyword search
-- How to design a **RAG pipeline** from scratch without frameworks like LangChain
-- How to run **local LLMs** with Ollama and why that matters
-- How to build and ship a real **ML-powered web app** with Streamlit

----

-## License

-MIT — use it, fork it, build on it.

----

 *Built from scratch as part of my AI/ML portfolio.
 No LangChain.
 No API keys.
 Just Python, vectors, and a local LLM.*